-When you first set up Bark Home, it will detect all devices connected to your home Wi-Fi as Unmanaged Devices.
-While sometimes we can display device name (e.g. Google Pixel 3), other times we may only detect a generic manufacturer name (e.g. Apple Inc).
+When you first set up Bark Home, it will detect all new devices connected to your home Wi-Fi as Unmanaged Devices.
+While sometimes we can display device name (e.g. Google Pixel 3), other times we may only detect a generic manufacturer name (e.g. Apple Inc) or be unable to detect any name at all (e.g. Unknown Device).

-The good news is, we've empowered you with tools to identify those Unmanaged Devices and rename them.
+The good news is, we've empowered you with tools to identify your in-home devices and rename them.

-We show you two important pieces of information that will help you identify your devices: their MAC Address and IP Address.
+We show you two important pieces of information that will help you identify your devices: their MAC Address and Device Name.
 There's two methods to using this information.

-This method allows you to visit a URL on each device you'd like to manage that tells you that device's MAC Address and IP Address.
-You can then match the device up in your Unmanaged Devices to properly rename and assign the device.
+This method allows you to visit a URL on each device that tells you that device's MAC Address and Device Name.

 - Visit me.bark.us on each device in your home.